LewisDamy/the-cookie-eater/README.md

 Magically remove annoying banners from **ANY** webpage.

-- Deep Cleaning of Cookies 🧼
+- Deep Cleaning of Cookies 🧼 (Soon to come!)

 This features focuses on a deep level of privacy by completely removing **EVERY** cookie from `XYZ` webpage from your browser.